 On July 31, 2001, David Scharf, an individual, filed a lawsuit against Applied in the United States District Court for the Central District of California, captioned David Scharf v.
 Applied Materials, Inc. (case no. 01-06580 AHM).
 The lawsuit alleges that Applied has infringed, has induced others to infringe and has contributed to others' infringement of a patent concerning color synthesizing scanning electron microscope technology.
 Mr. Scharf seeks a preliminary and permanent injunction, damages and costs.
 Applied has answered the complaint and counterclaimed for declaratory judgment of non-infringement and invalidity.
-On May 10, 2002, Mr. Scharf filed a request for reexamination of his patent with the Patent and Trademark Office (PTO).
-On June 26, 2002, the case was removed from the Court's active docket after the parties stipulated to stay the case pending the results of that re-examination.
+On May 10, 2002, Mr. Scharf filed a request for re-examination of his patent with the Patent and Trademark Office (PTO).
+On June 26, 2002, the case was removed from the court's active docket after the parties stipulated to stay the case pending the results of that re-examination.
 On July 11, 2002, Applied filed its own request for re-examination of Mr. Scharf's patent with the PTO.
 Applied's request for re-examination was granted on September 19, 2002.
 On April 23, 2004, the PTO notified Applied that it intended to issue a re-examination certificate.
-On June 14, 2004, Applied filed a second request for re-examination of Mr. Scharf's patent with the PTO.
-The second request was denied on September 1, 2004.
-On October 1, 2004, Applied filed a petition for reconsideration of that denial.
+On June 14, 2004, Applied filed a second request for re-examination of that denial.
 Applied believes it has meritorious defenses and counterclaims and intends to pursue them vigorously.